-Clinical Neuroscience: This course will provide a thorough survey of clinically relevant neurological pathology, disease process, and treatment.
+Clinical Neuroscience: This course will provide a thorough survey of clinically relevant neurological pathology, epidemiology, and clinical presentation.
+Treatment strategies for common neurological diseases will be introduced.
 A concentration will be maintained on those neurological illnesses commonly seen in primary care settings.
 Collecting basic clinical data, integrating a comprehensive neurological exam, and developing familiarity with terminology common to the practice of neurology will be highlighted.
-Diagnosis and treatment of common neurological diseases will be discussed in detail.